Interest only mortgages

 - Interest only mortgages typically have lower monthly payments than repayment mortgages.

-- You can invest these savings in your home and potentially increase its value.
+You can use the savings you make on the monthly payments to improve your home and potentially increase its value.

 What are the disadvantages of an interest only mortgage?